davisruk/ThreeDeeFundamentals/docs/codex-context.md

    - delegate downstream acceptance / occupancy rules through `TipperDownstreamFlow`
 8. In the tote-to-bag bagger path:
    - `ToteToBagFlowController` initializes PRL assignment from `ToteToBagBatchPlan`, while the current tote's `ToteLoadPlan` remains the source of incoming pack sequence
-   - `ToteToBagFlowController` reserves a downstream `PackGroupReceiver` before PRL release
-   - PCR delivers the released group to that receiver without knowing whether it is a bagger
+   - PRL release into PCR is gated by PCR availability and current PCR work-in-flight, not by bagger reservation
+   - PCR stages one released group and only reserves the downstream `PackGroupReceiver` when the group reaches PCR outfeed and the receiver can accept intake
    - `BaggingMachine` receives the group, creates a runtime `Bag`, runs `BagDischarge`, and completes the `BagReceiver` only after discharge completes
+   - `BaggingMachine` now tracks intake/bagging work separately from active output discharge, so a later PCR group can start intake while an earlier bag is still discharging when the bagger intake side is clear
-   - downstream bag receiver capacity can make the bagger unavailable, indirectly preventing PRL/PCR release through the `PackGroupReceiver` seam
+   - downstream bag receiver capacity can still make the bagger intake unavailable, but it no longer prevents PRL release into an empty PCR
 9. After simulation completes for the frame, rendering uses the latest transforms.

 ## Movement and Routing Model